-- 1. "s/o A K singh, Lake view colony, apt #12, main st, Karnataka 560055" will be normalized to "a k singh lake view colony apt 12 main st karnataka 560055" which results in successful match as 12 words are matched (more than 11 which is rounded 60% of total words 17). - 2. "s/o A K singh, Lake view colony Bangalore 560055" will be normalized to "a k singh lake view colony Bangalore 560055" which results in unsuccessful match since only 8 words are matched where as a minimum of 11 was requested (60% match value). - lav (optional) Aadhaar holder's Address in Indian language.
+- lav (optional) Aadhaar number holder's Address in Indian language.
 This is similar to "av" attribute described above except that this is represented in an Indian language.
 This will be matched against address data available in the CIDR database.
 If this attribute is provided, "lang" attribute must be specified for "Demo" element. - lmv (optional) Local Language Match Value to adjust phonetic match threshold.
-This is a value between 1 and 100 (both inclusive).
+Valid value is 100.